Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

   </figure>
 </div>

 In masked language models (MLMs), directly extracting these properties is more challenging since they do not process inputs in the same integrated manner as AlphaFold2.
 Nevertheless, for MLMs to excel with millions of protein sequences, they must implicitly learn some of these properties, albeit not as explicitly as AlphaFold2.
 Consider a scenario where an amino acid, engaged in a long-range contact with another, is masked.
 This situation implies the amino acids must have opposite charges; if one is positively charged, the masked one must be negatively charged to facilitate contact.
-This requirement narrows down the selection of possible amino acids, thus reducing the set of amino acid to choose from, i.e. lower perplexity.
+This requirement narrows down the selection of possible amino acids, thus reducing the set of amino acid to choose from, i.e. lower perplexity (see figure 6)

 <figure style="width:35%;">
   <img src="/images/mlm_intuition.png" alt="AlphaFold2 Architecture">